LightningCreations/website/README.md

 ### Other Questions?
 I recommend first consulting [this tutorial](https://www.youtube.com/watch?v=Z1RJmh_OqeA) before proceeding.
 It's only 47 minutes long and will clear up most, if not all of your doubts.
-Otherwise, feel free to ping myself or create an issue.
+Otherwise, feel free to create an issue.
+(And if you're a part of the Discord Server, ping the project lead)